Pavenzen/Udacity-Write-a-Data-Science-Blog-Post-Marathon/README.md

 4- Data Modeling

 - For the 1st question I used a heatmap to visualize the different paces per age group over all 3 years.
+- For the 2nd question I used grouped bar charts to visualize the time differences per year per age group
+- For the 3rd question I used a random forst model on specific features to predict the finsih time and plotet the different charts to visualize the prediction

 5- Evaluate the Results
 Lets see